Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R7 250X 2GB should perform a lot faster than the GeForce 9800 GT 1GB in general. (explain)
+Memory BandwidthIn theory, the Radeon R7 250X 2GB should be quite a bit faster than the GeForce 9800 GT 1GB in general. (explain)

-Texel RateThe Radeon R7 250X 2GB is a small bit (about 19%) faster with regards to anisotropic filtering than the GeForce 9800 GT 1GB. (explain)
+Texel RateThe Radeon R7 250X 2GB is a little bit (more or less 19%) more effective at AF than the GeForce 9800 GT 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon R7 250X 2GB is the winner, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon R7 250X 2GB is superior to the GeForce 9800 GT 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison